connorqmoore/poloWebsite/README.md

 Connor Moore and Evans Hauser.

-## TODO
+## TO DO

-Attach the infobar to the top so it does not cover the photo.
+*Attach the infobar to the top so it does not cover the photo.
-Add in actual text.
+*Add in actual text.
-Add Contact us page.
+*Add Contact us page.
-Add pictures to the roster page, style it with name number and year.
+*Add pictures to the roster page, style it with name number and year.